 Question 4: Is there too much pollution in Jim Corbett?

 Answer: Recently, it was in Google result that there is more pollution in Jim Corbett than even Delhi NCR which was completely misleading.
 The geography and topography of Jim Corbett which is located in the Terai Region of Himalayas ensures that pollution is never an issue.
-The level of pollution is on the most of the occasion quite good and seldom below permissible levels.
+The level of pollution is on the most of the occasion quite negligible and seldom below permissible levels.

 Question 5: Is open jeep safari safe in Jim Corbett?